 It’s also worth noting that the hardness of the stainless steel used in the Tesla Cybertruck has far greater resistance to dents and dings than the kind of crude steel used in a lot of domestically produced half-ton and quarter-ton pickup trucks.

-This can come in handy if you are the sort of person who has a knack for over-correcting when backing up a trailer and might ever so slightly kiss a picnic table or tree.
+This can come in handy if you have a knack for over-correcting when backing up a trailer and might ever so slightly kiss a picnic table or tree.

 The Towing Capability Of The Tesla Cybertruck